Acupuncture for labour induction

-However, we see a number of acupuncture inductions in clinic, mostly it is used to avoid hospital inductions, or the need for further invasive interventions.
+Babies will usually trigger labour themselves when the time is right.
+However, we often use acupuncture to help encourage labour.
+This is mostly to avoid hospital inductions, or the need for further invasive interventions.

-An interesting study on acupuncture used for labour induction showed significant effect on cervical ripening.
-One randomised group of women receiving acupuncture every second day from their due date, went into labour on an average of 5 days afterwards.
-The control group went into labour on average of 7.9 days after due date.
+Another study showed a randomised group of women receiving acupuncture every second day from their due date going in to labour on an average of 5 days following treatment.
+The control group went into labour on average of 7.9 days after their due dates.

 Acupuncture can help with pain and discomfort

-Most women will try to endure pain during pregnancy.
-However, it can be severely disruptive, making it difficult to perform everyday tasks or get enough sleep.
+Most women will “put up with” bodily pains during pregnancy.
+This can make it difficult to perform everyday tasks or get enough sleep, which in turn can create potential difficulties in birth.

 Pregnancy brings significant changes in centre of balance, increase in fluid production as well as the increase of relaxin circulating throughout the body.
-It is easy for women to find themselves in pain.
+Because of this it is easy for women to find themselves in pain.
 In clinic, we frequently see:

 - Back pain, neck pain and shoulder pain

 Acupuncture has been shown to provide relief for back pain in pregnant women.
-A recent study compared pain experiences of pregnant women receiving acupuncture compared to women using conventional treatment (pain medication).
+A recent study compared pain experiences of pregnant women receiving acupuncture compared to women using medication .
 It showed that over 8 weeks, 78% women receiving acupuncture reported significant pain relief.
 This is compared to 15% of the women taking pain medication.

 How wonderful to have a drug-free option that performs even better than the drugs!

-f you’d like to try Acupuncture for your labour induction.
-Contact us on 9486 5966 or click here to book online.
+Would you like to try Acupuncture for your best possible birth?
+Simply contact us on 9486 5966 or click here to book online.
+Mention this article to receive $20 off your initial consult for a limited time only!

 Article written by: